Updated: February 15, 2021

 Now that we have explored the filter logic for a trio workflow, lets now focus on using VSClinical to evaluate variants according to the ACMG guidelines.

 To open VSClinical select the ACMG Guidelines tab.
 For viewing purposes lets also hide the variant table by hovering over the bottom right corner of the project and selecting the stash icon that will appear.

+If a screen called Annotation Versions and Download is shown, Update and Download the most recent catalogs and annotations.
 The next interface displays the family association, as well as sex and affection status for the proband.
 The associations are correct, so select Start New Evaluation.